Palos Verdes Peninsula Senior Resource Guide

 Great Plates Delivered

-L.A.
-County has launched a first-in-the-nation meal delivery service providing three home-delivered meals a day to qualifying older adults and adults over 60 who are high-risk as determined by the CDC.
+The County of Los Angeles Great Plates Delivered program has been extended through August 9.
+Great Plates Delivered offers three free home-delivered meals a day from local restaurants to qualifying older adults and adults over 60 who are at high-risk of COVID-19 as determined by the CDC.

-This effort aims to assist those in need of home delivered meals and to help get our local restaurant, hospitality and transportation community back to work.
+This effort aims to assist those in need of home-delivered meals and to help get our local restaurant, hospitality, and transportation industries back to work.

 To be eligible for this program, individuals: